Read and Write SELinux Rules

 1

-Use the following interface call to set to permissive.
+Use the following call to set SELinux to permissive mode:

 0